lummoxx/crusty/README.md

 hardware-instructions.pdf in root

 ## Develop
-In files:
+To modify or extend the functionality of the Crusty car, you can edit the following source files:

 - embassy/examples/rp/src/bin/crusty.rs
 - embassy/examples/rp/src/car.rs

-you can modify the code to change car behavior.

 ## Embassy Framework
 Our project uses the Embassy framework for embedded Rust development.
 Refer to the [Embassy documentation](https://embassy.dev/) for guidance on using the framework and its features.

 ## Troubleshooting
-If you encounter issues during setup or development, please open an issue on the GitHub repository for assistance.
+If you encounter issues during setup or development, please open an issue on the GitHub repository.